 South Luangwa National Park.
 Four days in “one of Africa’s best [parks] in terms of wildlife abundance”1 but without the crowds of tourists encountered in the major parks of South Africa or Kenya.
 Highlights include some of the best wildlife guides in Africa, opportunities for ‘walking safari,’ night drives–where leopards and other night predators are often seen in action, and an all-day drive to a remote sector of the park.

 Kafue National Park.
-Four days in an isolated roadless area in one of the largest parks in all of Africa.
+Four days in an isolated section of one of the largest parks in all of Africa.
 Opportunities to track lions on foot with noted lion expert Chris McBride, who has studied lions for 30 years and authored 3 books about them.
 Wildlife viewing from a boat on the Kafue River, floating by hippos, crocs, and exotic shore birds.
 Opportunity to overnight at an even more remote ‘fly camp’ in roadless area of park.

 A glimpse of Zambian life.
-We will spend a day and night visiting a traditional rural Zambian village, learning about and sharing in village life, and a day volunteering at a community center in a poor urban neighborhood, meeting with community members and getting a taste of modern urban Africa.
+We spend a day and night in a traditional rural Zambian village, learning about and sharing in village life, and a day in a poor urban neighborhood, meeting with community members and getting a taste of modern urban Africa.

 Increased understanding of African wildlife conservation.
-We will learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.
+We learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.

 Contemplative Practices.
-Our experience of the African bush will be heightened as we open up our awareness and deepen our sense of wonder through simple mindfulness practices, yoga, and regular opportunities to reflect on our experiences in group sharing circles.
+Our experience of the African bush is heightened as we open up our awareness and deepen our sense of wonder through simple mindfulness practices, yoga, and regular opportunities to reflect on our experiences in group sharing circles.